updownpress/markdown-lint/rules/036-no-emphasis-as-header.md

+---
-## MD036 - Emphasis used instead of a header
+title: MD036 - Emphasis used instead of a header

-Tags: headers, emphasis
+tags:  [headers, emphasis]

-Aliases: no-emphasis-as-header
+alias: no-emphasis-as-header
+---

 This check looks for instances where emphasized (i.e. bold or italic) text is used to separate sections, where a header should be used instead: